99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - description
 - resources: are the core of your CloudFormation template, represent the components that will be created, res. can refer each other
 - parameters: they are a way to provide inputs to your AWS CF template (ex choose type of ec2, password...)
-- mapping: fixed vars within CF template ex (dev vs prod)
+- mapping: fixed vars within CF template ex (dev vs prod) The optional Mappings section matches a key to a corresponding set of named values.
+For example, if you want to set values based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region
 - outputs: output the vars such as VPC ID and subnet ID to network stack
 - conditions: control the creation of res. based on conditions ex: what region u deploy in
 - Instrinct functions (the most important):